mriteshverma/githelper/README.md

 nothing is changed in files
 <br>
 In starting or after commit it shows unmodified. because all code updated on remote.
+<h4>Push command:</h4>
+This is used to push all the commited changes to remote. command is: git push origin main # to uploa changes in main branch